 Turnips are best sown under good nutrition through spring and early summer, although late summer crops may also prove very useful.
-Both the leaves and the bulbs are consumed.
 A higher plant density will offer earlier grazing and more leaf, but lower drought tolerance, while sparser crops have a longer period until maturity, larger bulbs and greater tolerance of dry periods.
 With close management re-grazing after defoliation is possible, but usually turnips are grazed on a break for highest possible utilisation through summer and early autumn.